 16.3 INTERNAL AUDITORS

-1. The Company has not filed form FC-GPR in relation to issue andallotment of equity shares to NonResident Indians in its maiden public issue and bonus issue of shares.
+1. The Company had yet not filed form FC-GPR in relation to issue andallotment of equity shares to NonResident Indians in its public issue (on 27th March2017) and bonus issue (on 28th February 2019) respectively.

 22. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has a formal system of internal control testing whichexamines both the design effectiveness and operational effectiveness to ensure reliabilityof financial and operational information and all statutory / regulatory compliances.
 TheCompany has a strong monitoring and reporting process resulting in financial disciplineand accountability.

 The information required pursuant to Section 197(12) read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014are provided in the Annexure: 4 of the Annual Report.
 The Company has not appointed anyemployee(s) in receipt of remuneration exceeding the limits specified under Rule 5 (2) ofCompanies (Appointment & Remuneration of Managerial Personnel) Rules 2014.

 24. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

 The Company has in place an Anti-Sexual Harassment Policy in line withthe requirements of the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013.
 The Company did not receive any sexual harassment complaint/sduring the period under review.
 A copy of the said policy is available on the website ofthe Company.
 The web link for the same is http://www.maximusinternational.in/policies.html